Stages

 The Problem

 Your team has three environments: development, staging, and production.
-Each needs different settings.
-Production databases must be protected.
-Staging might need specific secrets.
-Development should default to local connections.
+Each has different requirements:

 Without a shared definition, every developer configures these differently.
-Someone marks dev as protected.
-Someone else forgets to require the production password.
-Inconsistency leads to mistakes.
+Someone creates an unprotected production config.
+Someone else forgets the staging API key.
+The inconsistency causes problems down the line.

 Stages solve this.
-They're templates defined in your project settings that every team member shares.
+They're templates defined in your project's settings.yml that every team member shares.

 What Stages Are